 And kids love them.
 A nice way to sneak in some veggies and serve a nice hearty after school treat.

-In terms of the bagel, personally I love ’em, not just for their taste but also because it helps create that perfect circle of joy.
+Personally I love a bagel, not just for their taste but also because it helps create that perfect circle of joy.
 However do go ahead and usual regular bread if that’s what your tastebuds are calling for.
 I advice going for a thick slice in comparison to a thin, flimsy slice.

 All in all this recipe super fun, flavoursome and incredibly moreish.
 The recipe below will serve 4, but feel free to bulk make and double the tuna mix in preparation for your next tuna craving!